jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 red: make it fail
 --------------------------------------------------------

-* So far the `datetime.timedelta`_ object I get shows seconds, but I want the result as a string_.
-I add a test to see what happens when I pass it to the str_ constructor
+* The `datetime.timedelta`_ object I get shows seconds, but I want the result as a string_.
+What happens when I pass it to the str_ constructor?

   .. code-block:: python